ieva-balta/FLAMS/README.md

 ## Installation

 The UniProt version is not integrated into conda or pip.
-To install clone this repository.
+To install clone this repository, create a conda environment with all the dependencies (can use the conda environment of the original FLAMS) and run `python -m pip install ./PathToLocalFLAMS`.

 Make sure to have BLAST+ installed locally and available in PATH.
 For more information on how to install BLAST+ on Windows, click [here](https://www.ncbi.nlm.nih.gov/books/NBK52637/) .